Team-Funkin-Remastered/FunkinRemastered-OLD/README.md

 flixel-addons
 flixel-ui
 hscript
-newgrounds
+newgrounds (FOR NG USE THIS: haxelib set newgrounds 1.1.5)
 ```
-So for each of those type `haxelib install [library]` so shit like `haxelib install newgrounds`
+So for each of those type `haxelib install [library]` so shit like `haxelib install flixel`

 You'll also need to install a couple things that involve Gits.
 To do this, you need to do a few things first.
 1. Download [git-scm](https://git-scm.com/downloads).
 Works for Windows, Mac, and Linux, just select your build.